robbynurdiansyah/robbynurdiansyah/README.md

 I’m currently looking for **remote, part-time opportunities** in:

+- 💻 **Software Development**
+  - Backend development with PHP / Laravel / Codeigniter / Node JS
+  - Building and integrating REST APIs with JWT authentication
+  - Database design and optimization (MySQL, PostgreSQL)
+  - Developing web applications with HTML, CSS, JavaScript, and jQuery

+- 🧪 **QA / Testing**
   - Manual QA Testing (Web/API)
   - Functional Testing for SaaS or internal tools
   - Writing and reviewing test cases
   - Collaborating with remote dev teams on product quality

 If you're looking for a detail-oriented tester with a developer’s perspective — let’s talk!